How to Write an Entry-Level Data Analyst Resume

-According to the 2018 Future of Jobs Report by the World Economic Forum, there will be an increasing need for software developers and data analysts up to 2022.
+According to the 2018 Future of Jobs Report by the World Economic Forum, there will be an increasing need for software developers and data analysts in the upcoming 10-20 years.

-How can you show to potential recruiters that you are a perfect fit for this position?
-You should have a professional resume that can prove this.
+How can you show potential recruiters that you are a perfect fit for this position?
+You should have a professionally written resume that can prove this.
 Keep on reading and use the steps from this tutorial to craft your own data analyst resume sample and win the desired job.

 One of the best formats for this document is a reverse-chronological resume format.
-Thus, you will be able to showcase your objective, highlight the skills and relevant experience.
+Thus, you will be able to showcase your objective and highlight your skills and relevant experience.